Carleto04/Project-Week-2-Barcelona/your-project/README.md

 	4.1.
 Question 1: What are the top3 spoken languages in Barcelona?
 	4.2.
 Question 2: Where is Chinatown in Barcelona?
 	4.3.
 Question 3: If you want to meet the love of your life, where should you go according to your sex preferences?

+## Workflow
+1. ".gitignore" file creation
+2. Choosing the topic, in our case was "population"
+3. Formulate questions-hypotheses
+4. Research for a proper DataSet
+5. Organize the following tasks

+## Organization
+Using Trello board to reference and organize each task

 ## Links
 Include links to your repository, slides and kanban board.
 Feel free to include any other links associated with your project.